-The Drug-Free Schools and Communities program will undergo a biennial review by the Health and Wellness Promotion Committee.
-This committee makes recommendations to the Vice President for Student Services.
+The Drug-Free Schools and Communities program will undergo a biennial review by the Department of Student Wellness and make recommendations to the Vice President for Student Affairs.

-Policies and Procedures Related to Dating Violence, Domestic Violence, Sexual Assault, and Stalking
+Policies & Procedures Related to Dating Violence, Domestic Violence, Sexual Assault, & Stalking

 Arkansas Tech University prohibits the offenses of domestic violence, dating violence, sexual assault, stalking, and other forms of sexual misconduct and reaffirms its commitment to maintaining a campus environment that emphasizes the dignity and worth of all members of the University community.
 Toward that end, Arkansas Tech University issues this statement of policy to inform the campus community of our programs to address domestic violence, dating violence, sexual assault, and stalking as well as the procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking, which will be followed regardless of whether the incident occurs on or off campus when it is reported to a University official.